On action ground states of defocusing nonlinear Schr\"odinger equations: Rotating case

 \subsection{Relation with energy ground states}

-In the case of rotation, there is generally no theoretical guarantee for the uniqueness of the action and/or energy ground state, which becomes the primary difference and difficulty in this context.
-In fact, if a form of uniqueness for the action ground state (e.g., as shown in \cref{lem:uniqueness}) is either provided or assumed, the complete equivalence of the two may also be established by following the similar procedure in \cref{sec:3}.
-Here, we choose to follow the work of \cite{Dovetta}, allowing for the possibility of multiple non-trivial action ground states of a given $\omega$.
+In the case of rotation, there is generally no theoretical guarantee for the uniqueness of the action or energy ground states, which becomes the primary difference and difficulty in this context.
+Here, we choose to follow the work of Ref.~\refcite{Dovetta}, allowing the possibility of multiple non-trivial action ground states of a given $\omega$.
+Such an argument will lead us to a clear characterization of equivalence/non-equivalence conditions in the end, which will guide the numerical investigations in the next section.

-First of all, \cref{thm:actiontoenergy} can also be extended to the rotating case.
-That is to say an action ground state $\phi_{\Omega,\omega}$ is certainly an energy ground state with mass $m=\|\phi_{\Omega,\omega}\|_{L^2}^2$.
-Moreover, we have the following theorem about the conditional equivalence of the energy ground states and the action ground states.
-Before stating the theorem, due to the non-uniqueness, we first define the set of mass of action ground states associated with $\omega$ and $\Omega$ as